remas565/sms-spam-distilbert/README.md

-# SMS Spam Detection using DistilBERT
+# SMS Spam Classification using Fine-Tuned BERT

-A comprehensive deep learning project for detecting spam messages using transfer learning with DistilBERT.
-This project includes baseline evaluation, fine-tuning, optimization experiments, and multiple improvement techniques.
+A comprehensive deep learning project for SMS spam detection using **BERT-base-uncased** and transfer learning.
+The project systematically evaluates fine-tuning, optimizer choice, data augmentation, regularization techniques, and learning rate strategies, with detailed experimental analysis.

+---

 ## Table of Contents